1st Birthday Party Supplies & Tableware

 Set a budget.
 Before you make any purchases or deposits, put together a list of all your expenses by item.
 If the total expenses are more than your budget, think of how you can creatively reduce your expenses by trimming some of the less important items.
 If necessary you may also need to trim your guest list.

 Your one year old's attention span will be short.
 Consider limiting your party activities to no more than one and a half to two hours.
 If there are other children in attendance, their energy level will also start to fade, and all of those amazing party activities you have planned will cease to be fun.
-This timeframe will provide enough time to greet all of the guests, play a few games (as necessary), open gifts, celebrate with refreshments and cake, and say goodbyes.
+This time frame will provide enough time to greet all of the guests, play a few games (as necessary), open gifts, celebrate with refreshments and cake, and say goodbyes.

 Think about when your one year typically naps and schedule your party accordingly.
 You and your child will enjoy the events a lot more if your child is awake and happy!

-It's tempting to not want to leave anyone out when planning a party, especially for a First Birthday celebration.
+It's tempting to not want to leave anyone out when planning a party, especially for a 1st Birthday celebration.
 Will this be a family event?
 What about brothers and sisters and their friends?
-Remember, it's important to keep the party size managable.
+Remember, it's important to keep the party size manageable.
 If the weather permits, an outdoor event might provide more flexibility if you're working with a larger group.
 Determine what will work best for you and your party setting.
 If the party is a large event with lots of guests, remember to include friends or family who are willing to lend a helping hand so you have time to enjoy the events of the day.

 Think about how you can "transform" areas of your home, yard, or other party space so that your guests truly experience the party theme.
 Reinforce the party theme with coordinating wall and table decorations.
-Party and Paper Warehouse's First Birthday patterns include a variety of party decorations, including Centerpieces, Hanging Cutouts, Door Signs, Giant Party Banners, Flag Banners, Jointed Banners, Garlands, Yard Banners, and Metallic Balloons.
+Party and Paper Warehouse's 1st Birthday patterns include a variety of party decorations, including Centerpieces, Hanging Cutouts, Door Signs, Giant Party Banners, Flag Banners, Jointed Banners, Garlands, Yard Banners, and Metallic Balloons.

 If your party is at home, don't forget to decorate the outside of your house!
 This will help set the mood for the party and direct guests to the correct address.